dotnet/runtimelab/src/docs/binding-pats.md

    // ...
 }
 ```
 there are two extra implicit arguments added to the function: the type metadata for `T` and the protocol witness table for `T` with respect to `TangentialProto`.
-This is also the case with PATs except that the protocol witness table is not necessarily known at compile time because.
+This is also the case with PATs except that the protocol witness table is not necessarily known at compile time because the associated types effectively creates an unbound generic type.
 Swift therefore has a data structure called a Protocol Conformance Descriptor which describes the shape of the protocol witness table and given the type metadata for the associated type(s) can generate a protocol witness table for that specialization.
 There is some discussion from Apple on that matter in [this forum post](https://forums.swift.org/t/need-help-understanding-protocols-and-generics/37564/35).

 # Accessibility